Ratio of Debt-to-Income

 Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts are paid.

 Understanding your qualifying ratio

-Typically, conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that makes up the full payment.
+The first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to help you determine how large a mortgage loan you can afford.

 Cottingham Mortgage Inc. can walk you through the pitfalls of getting a mortgage.
 Give us a call at (800) 288-9693.